WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 >
 > ### Actions
 > ***Beak.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 5 (1d6 + 2) slashing damage.

-**Axebeaks** are jungle birds with multicolored chest plumage.
-They are named after their brightly colored bills, which are razor sharp and help them crack open thick tropical fruit and chop open the corpses they scavenge.

 ___
 > ## Baboon <!-- https://wc5e-cr-calculator.frogvall.com/?0;12;3;1;10;1;0;0;0;0;0;0;0;0;0;0;0;;;;;3;;;;;;;;;;1;;;1;;;;;10;;;;;;;;;;; -->